Claude Code Plugins

 name managing-cargo-dependencies

 description Cargo.toml dependency management patterns for HASH workspace.
-Use when adding dependencies, managing workspace dependencies, organizing Cargo.toml sections, setting version pinning, configuring default features, or working with public dependencies.
+Use when adding, updating, or removing dependencies, organizing Cargo.toml sections, configuring version pinning and default features, or managing public dependencies.

 Cargo Dependencies Management